 I’m amazed that, with all of the information readily available over the internet about on how to create a powerful resume, that many candidates still include information that isn’t relevant and doesn’t highlight their suitability for a specific role and may even hinder their chances of being selected for a screening interview.

-For comprehensive guidance to create a powerful resumé that gets results, check out this How to Write a Resumé online course I created just for you:
+For help to create a powerful resumé that gets results, check out How to Write a Resumé online program

 Here are suggestions that will help if you are starting from scratch with your resume: